kaletap/nlp-style-transfer/README.md

     * Code: https://github.com/shentianxiao/language-style-transfer [1]

 ## Progress:
 1. Implemented data downloading (imdb) that will later be used for training.
-17.07.19
+(17.07.19)
 2. Changed code in language-style-transfer from python2 to python3.
-17.07.19
+(17.07.19)
+3. Found out how to run language-style-transfer code (python3.6 and tensorflow==1.3.0).
+Added casting to tf.int32 to fix a bug.
+(19.07.19)

 ## TODO:
-1. Run this code (write requirements file / docker)
+1. Run this code (write requirements file / docker) on some corpora.

 [1] Reimplementation of original code.
 Link to author's repository at http://zhegan27.github.io/Paper.html) was not